VRCurassow

 Divi Divi Air

-Small but solid.
+Was considered small but solid.
 Have been flying Bonaire-Curaçao since ~2000, and got an airline status in August 2006.
 With a reputation for flexible schedules and a ten-minute check-in time (which grew to twenty with the new terminal) very popular with regular commuters.
 Will also start operating to Aruba with 3 Britten-Norman BN2 Islanders and 1 Cessna 402 Executive, with some charter destinations in Venezuela.

-Desperate people have been searching this site for their phone number.
+Desperate people have been searching this site for Divi's phone number.
 Call Bai Bini in Curaçao: (+5999) - 888 1050.

 E Liner logo